ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2021.03/+article.md

 ![!YouTube#d](ZNFKZI7L9xE "YOASOBI「三原色」ahamo Special Movie")

 This was surprising as I thought it was only some kind of teaser for an upcoming project with only two and a half minute runtime.
 But, fortunately it wasn't, and it was (as expected) good just like their previous releases.
-I'm hoping that they would cover a lot more anime OP/ED in the future, just like they did with season 2 of Beastars (for those who didn't know).
+I'm hoping that they would cover a lot more anime OP/ED in the future, just like they did with season 2 of Beastars (if you didn't know about it).

 ![!YouTube#d](iFkPgNLa5LQ "[[YTMusic](https://music.youtube.com/watch?v=643igntgKY8)] Grant - Won't Give Up")